Autistic children starting secondary school: planning and preparation

 During your child’s first week at school, it’s important to arrange a meeting with your main school contact to check that things are going as planned.

-After a few weeks, you can arrange your child’s student support group to evaluate how your child is settling in and coping.
+After a few weeks, you can ask your child’s student support group (SSG) to assess how your child is settling in and coping.
 This is also a good opportunity to celebrate your child’s achievements, maintain momentum, and plan for the rest of the term or year.

 Your child’s transition and learning plans might be useful for planning your child’s next big transition – that is, from secondary school to another educational setting or workplace.